Digestive or gut issues affect people around the world. In the U.S alone, it’s estimated that up to 70 million people experience digestive issues.

 The Perilla frutescens plant, also known as Perilla leaf or Shiso, has been used traditionally to support the respiratory tract and the immune system.
 Recent research shows it’s also particularly effective for supporting gastrointestinal health.*

-A scientifically proven proprietary standardized extract of its leaves – called Benegut® - is now available.
+A research-backed proprietary standardized extract of its leaves – called Benegut® - is now available.

 Not only is Benegut® a high-quality, sustainable, wholesome food ingredient, I believe it’s a botanical that offers exciting promise for those seeking an effective pharmaceutical, drug-free solution for their gut issues.